khall-repo/555-soil-moisture-snsr-cal/README.md

 Still plenty of work to do.. like supporting the remaining 8 available ADC channels and alarms.

+02-10-2025
+We have tabs now in the main-window.
+Worked on cleaning up imain-window and adding ability to change foreground and background color of text.
+But changing foreground color resets the background color, and changing background color resets foreground color...

 ## Disclaimer 1 of 2
 This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability,